niroshar/UsingGit/Using Git in GitBash.md

 If it says "On branch master, nothing to commit, working tree clean" meaning that there are no changes done

-* If you have done any changes it will show what are the changes when you type $git status.
+* If you have done any changes it will show what are the changes when you type `$git status`.
 This will work only if you have commited the folder before.

 - To add another file to **staging area** , Note that this file is not yet saved in the repository.
 You have to commit this file to see the file in GitHub account.
 `$git add filename.txt`